Student Placement Insurance

 If you are a participating in a placement as a requirement of your course of study or for course credit, you will need to complete the Student Placement Agreement and submit the agreement to your Head of School for approval.
 Please refer to the work experience or community placement guide.

-If you are a medical, nursing, dental or psychology student and are participating in a University approved clinical placement, you will need to complete and submit the clinical placement agreement to your Head of School for approval.
-Please refer to the clinical placement guide.
+If you are participating in a University approved clinical placement where no institutional level agreement exists between the University and Host Organisation, you will need to complete and submit the clinical placement agreement (found in the Clinical Placement Guide) to your Head of School for approval.

 Veterinary student placements